-Perfor mance outcomes Acceptable outcomes Complies Comments throug (a) (b) Note-, manage by suital seeking ty and the environment h lot design that: is responsive to the nature and extent of bushfire risk; and allows efficient emergency access to buildings for fire- fighting appliances.
-A Bushfire hazard ment plan must be prepared bly qualified persons in to demonstrate compliance Performance outcome.
+Performance outcomes Acceptable outcomes Complies Comments property and the environment through lot design that: (a) is responsive to the nature and extent of bushfire risk; and (b) allows efficient emergency access to buildings for fire-fighting appliances.
+Note- A Bushfire hazard management plan must be prepared by suitably qualified persons in seeking to demonstrate compliance with the Performance outcome.
 AO3.2 All lots include a building envelope that achieves a radiant heat flux level of 29kW/m 2 at the permitter of the building envelope.
 Note-Where a radiant heat flux of 29kW/m 2 is achieved and this relies on cleared or maintained land external to the land the subject of the development application it must be demonstrated that land external to the site will be maintained to a standard that does not exceed the level of bushfire hazard identified in a Bushfire hazard management plan.
-Fireb reaks and access • and 'P (100 m Bushf maps access mitigat hazarc (a) (b) ushfire hazard area' otential impact buffer netres)' identified on the ire hazard overlay (OM-003a-o) , vehicular is designed to te against bushfire d by: ensuring adequate access for fire-fighting and other emergency vehicles; ensuring adequate access for the evacuation of residents and emergency AO4.1 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual.
-Proposed Lot 1, the vacant lot, is outside the mapped hazard area.
-(C) Note-V provide A04.2 F provideo following i. personnel in an emergency situation, including alternative safe access routes should access in one direction be blocked in the event of a fire; and providing for the separation of developed areas and adjacent bushland.
-Where it is not practicable to firebreaks in accordance with Fire Maintenance Trails are d in accordance with the AO4.2 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning Scheme Policy 4 - Proposed Lot 1, the vacant lot, is outside the mapped hazard area.
+All proposed lots will be in excess of 60 hectares, allowing for the siting of future infrastructure in areas of least hazard.
+Firebreaks and access - PO4 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), vehicular access is designed to mitigate against bushfire hazard by: (a) ensuring adequate access for fire-fighting and other emergency vehicles; (b) ensuring adequate access for the evacuation of residents and emergency AO4.1 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The application can be conditioned to comply with PO4 through the preparation of a Bushfire hazard management plan. and emergency personnel in an emergency situation, including alternative safe access routes should access in one direction be blocked in the event of a fire; and (c) providing for the separation of developed areas and adjacent bushland.
+Note-Where it is not practicable to provide firebreaks in accordance with A04.2 Fire Maintenance Trails are provided in accordance with the following: located as close as possible to the boundaries of the lot and the adjoining hazardous AO4.2 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning Scheme Policy 4 - ~ The application can be conditioned to comply with PO4 through the preparation of a Bushfire hazard management plan.